 8. Click the Start button to launch your imaging session

 Please note that RAID imaging may take longer than ordinary drive-to-drive imaging due to the typically large size of an array.
-To optimize the speed of imaging, make sure you use a fast target device or a high-speed server.
+However, to optimize the speed of imaging, you can use a fast target device or a high-speed server.

 Atola TaskForce automatically generates reports for every session.

 Unmount RAID array

 Subsequently, you can unmount the RAID array to make the individual drives available for other tasks.

 To unmount the assembled RAID, follow these steps:

 - Click “Devices” in the top right corner;

 2. Scroll down to the bottom of the page and click RAID 0 array

 3. Click the Unmount RAID button at the bottom of the page